gwathlobal/CotD/src/README.txt

  - Humans are generally weak and frail.
  - Citizens of the City will mostly try to flee whenever there is an enemy in sight.
- - But beware of the military that will arrive later in the battle.
+ - But beware of the military that can arrive later in the battle.

 --------------------
 THE CHURCH

  - Priests start in the church and are able to gain followers, grant divine protection, smite demons from afar and slow them.
- - To win, kill all demons.
+ - Priests share the goal with angels.

 --------------------
 THE MILITARY